cfarkas/Genotype-variants/README.md

 These lines can be also edited in a BASH script (see and edit Config_example.sh in scripts folder).
 The execution can be as follows:
 >bash ./Config_example.sh

-### No replicates in one genotype?:
+## Execution (No replicates in one genotype):
+In the case of just one replicate, BAM files must be renamed "WT.bam" or "KO.bam", correspondingly.
 In this example, we will assume replicates only for the KO genotype.
-In this case, users need to change the "intersection" prefix for "filtered" (e.g. with a single replicate in WT):
+Users need to change the "intersection" prefix for "filtered" (e.g. with a single replicate in WT) and execute as follows:

 ```
 bash ./sort_bam.sh 45
 bash ./variant_collection.sh /path/to/mm10.fa 45